Organic products: Recognition of control bodies

 Sources

-Fifth amendment: Commission Implementing Regulation 2025/882
+Sixth amendment: Commission Implementing Regulation 2025/2138

-Fourth, third, second, and first amendments: Commission Implementing Regulations 2024/3121, 2024/2794, 2024/2140, 2024/1748 as regards the recognition of certain control bodies as competent to carry out controls and issue organic certificates in third countries for the purpose of imports of organic products into the Union
+Fifth, fourth, third, second, and first amendments: Commission Implementing Regulations 2024/3121, 2024/2794, 2024/2140, 2024/1748 as regards the recognition of certain control bodies as competent to carry out controls and issue organic certificates in third countries for the purpose of imports of organic products into the Union

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU approves three additional organic control authorities/bodies
+EU approves four additional organic control authorities/bodies

-Fifth amendment: Commission Implementing Regulation 2025/882
+Sixth amendment: Commission Implementing Regulation 2025/2138

-Fourth, third, second, and first amendments: Commission Implementing Regulations 2024/3121, 2024/2794, 2024/2140, 2024/1748 as regards the recognition of certain control bodies as competent to carry out controls and issue organic certificates in third countries for the purpose of imports of organic products into the Union
+Fifth, fourth, third, second, and first amendments: Commission Implementing Regulations 2024/3121, 2024/2794, 2024/2140, 2024/1748 as regards the recognition of certain control bodies as competent to carry out controls and issue organic certificates in third countries for the purpose of imports of organic products into the Union

 What is changing and why?

-From 1 January 2025, control authorities and control bodies must be listed under Regulation 2021/1378 as being officially approved (recognised) to conduct organic controls and certification in non-EU countries under the new EU organic regime, which is based on compliance.
+From 1 January 2025, control authorities and control bodies must be listed under Regulation 2021/1378 as being officially approved (recognised) to conduct organic controls and certification in non-EU countries under the new European Union (EU) organic regime, which is based on compliance.
+Since June 2024, six Regulations list a total of 56 organic control authorities and control bodies as officially approved.

 Actions